mudita/MuditaOS/pure_changelog.md

 * Always display network access technology and signal strength on the status bar
 * Added days of the week to the list of SMS, calls and notes
 * Added date formatting of received/sent SMS
+* Added missing translations for EULA in French and Swedish

 ### Changed / Improved